InvincibleRMC/Ultimate-Tic-Tac-Toe/README.md

 A Flutter project for CSDS 393

+The zip of the build was to large to upload so to view the Source Code go to github.
 To view Source code click [here](https://github.com/InvincibleRMC/Ultimate-Tic-Tac-Toe)

 If you want to run app install flutter and build the app.